lassebunk/gretel/README.md

 If you want to do it manually, you can put the following in *config/initializers/gretel.rb*:

 ```
-Gretel::Trail.secret = 'your_key_here' # Must be changed to something else to be secure
+Gretel::Trail::UrlStore.secret = 'your_key_here' # Must be changed to something else to be secure
 ```

 You can generate a key using `SecureRandom.hex(64)`.